8ta4/reddit/README.md

     ```

     Once you've added the entry to the YAML file, save the file and use it as a configuration for the Reddit post monitoring tool.
 The tool will then use the information from the YAML file to mark the post and train the machine learning model accordingly.

+## Sourcing Similar Posts

+- How does the tool find similar posts?
+    - The tool use a text similarity cosine similarity to compare the text of the positive examples with the text of the new posts.